Sophie-ranj/Airbnb-Dashboard-using-Tableau/README.md

 The properties with just a single bedroom are the greatest in number as shown by the table reaching close to 2000 listings in total while the total number of properties offering two to six bedrooms is approximately 1000 in total, far less than those that offer just a single bedroom.

-This implies that there might be a higher demand or preference for smaller accommodations with just a single bedroom within Seatle.
+This implies that there might be a higher demand or preference for smaller accommodations with just a single bedroom within Seattle.
 It could also suggest that the market might be more oriented toward catering to individual travellers, couples, or small groups.

 The data may also reflect the competitive landscape in the area.
 If there are more one-bedroom listings, hosts with larger properties may face less competition within their category.